 Kern Prism 45 degrees.

-Now we are getting nearer a conclusion:
+Now we are getting closer to a conclusion:

 First series production:

 At Gamma factory in Budapest things evolved rather slowly.
 No series production took place in 1947.
-Only a handful of cameras were manually produced during the first half of
+Only a handful of cameras were manually produced during the first half

-1948, until series production could start some time after the beginning of July, when necessary tools were installed.
+of 1948, until series production could start some time after the beginning of July, when necessary tools were installed.
 But as the Duflex constructors had to rely on some parts produced outside the Gamma Works, the 50 sets of lenses and camera parts already

 produced had to wait until the beginning of 1949 before they could finally be put together.
 Sales started around February/March 1949.